AmiroooTheWalnut/CS433533_F2023_a02_G/README.md

 * index.html -- a sample skeleton html file with a canvas
 * a02.js -- a sample skeletion javascript file for functionality
 * hdr.js -- a javascript library for parsing HDR images, [courtesy of Martin Ignac](https://github.com/vorg/parse-hdr)
+* FileSaver.js -- a javascript library for saving Blob.
+Useful for saving PPM files.

 **PLEASE PROVIDE ANY ATTRIBUTION HERE**
 Images obtained from the following resources: